 Nigel Vagana: Tryscoring centre Vagana crossed 37 times in 71 games for the Warriors (1996-2000), but spent the best seasons of his career at the Bulldogs in the early-2000s before a three-year stint with Cronulla.
 The 37-Test veteran – who scored a then-record 19 tries for the Kiwis – was a prized signing for the Rabbitohs in 2007, playing 32 games for the club over two seasons.
 With 140 tries, Vagana remained the highest non-Australian try-scorer in premiership history at the end of 2014.

 Dane Nielsen: Former Queensland Origin centre and Melbourne premiership winner Nielsen played 30 games for the Warriors in 2013-14, but his stint with St George Illawarra in 2015 garnered just two first grade outings.
 After a short-lived stint at Bradford, ‘Danger’ joined South Sydney and has played seven NRL games for the club.

 Issac Luke: Hawera-born Luke played 189 games in nine seasons for South Sydney (2007-15), scoring 412 points for the club and making his New Zealand Test debut in 2008.
 The 2013 RLIF Hooker of the Year heartbreakingly missed the Rabbitohs’ 2014 grand final win through suspension, and linked with the Warriors at the end of the following season.
-‘Bully’ has scored 94 points in 40 games for the Warriors to date and extended his Kiwis record to 40 Tests.
+‘Bully’ has scored 184 points in 81 games for the Warriors to date – as well as finishing in the Dally M Medal top-10 in 2018 – and extended his Kiwis record to 42 Tests.